 - Have little to no urine output

 If you believe you have symptoms of strep or pneumonia, you are encouraged to seek treatment from a medical professional.
-You may need antibiotics to treat the infection.
+You may need antibiotics to treat the infection and get to breathing easier.
 If you get chronic sinus infections, you may need the help of a medical professional as well.

 People who are considered high-risk from the flu should seek medical treatment, according to the Centers for Disease Control.
 This includes people over 65 years old, pregnant women, children younger than 5 years old, and anyone with a chronic illness like asthma, diabetes, or heart disease.

 If you would like to see a provider, you are always welcome to stop by Advanced Urgent Care & Occupational Medicine with locations across Colorado.
 We are open 7 days a week, 8 am to 8 pm.